By Ahmed Fawzy Gad and James Skelton

 The decision of whether to use precision or recall depends on the type of problem being solved.
 If the goal is to detect all the positive samples (without caring whether negative samples would be misclassified as positive), then use recall.
 Use precision if the problem is sensitive to classifying a sample as Positive in general, i.e., including Negative samples that were falsely classified as Positive.

 Imagine being given an image and asked to detect all the cars within it.
 Which metric do you use?
-The goal is to detect all the cars and use recall.
-This may misclassify some objects as cars, but it eventually will work towards detecting all the target objects.
+The goal is to detect all the cars and use a recall.
+This may misclassify some objects as cars, but it will eventually work towards detecting all the target objects.

 Now, say you’re given a mammography image, and you are asked to detect whether there is cancer or not.
 Which metric do you use?
 Because it is sensitive to incorrectly identifying an image as cancerous, we must be sure when classifying an image as Positive (i.e., has cancer).
 Thus, precision is the preferred metric.